Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Introduction

-Due to the mechanism of superradiance, a rotating BH can not only absorb radiations but also amplify radiations of lower frequency.
-For a more detailed introduction, please refer to the review by Brito $et~al$. \cite{Brito:2015oca}.
-This phenomenon makes BHs become the dissipative systems, like the Newtonian viscous fluid \cite{Poisson:2009di,Cardoso:2012zn}.
-Because of dissipation, BHs would produce the novel effects in the binaries, such as tidal heating \cite{Hartle:1973zz,Hughes:2001jr,Comeau:2009bz,Poisson:2014gka,Landry:2015zfa,Chatziioannou:2016kem,Pitre:2023xsr}.
-During the inspiral of binary objects, the GW emissions are easily subjected with the surrounding tidal field, especially at the phase of plunge and merger.
-Tidal heating arises when GW radiation is absorbed to some extent by one object, a process that can be conceptualized as an interaction with the tidal field generated by its companion.
-This tidal interaction induces deformation in the object, which subsequently influences the companion's orbit.
-As a result, energy and angular momentum are transferred from the object to the orbit, contributing to the overall dynamics of the system \cite{Hartle:1973zz,Datta:2019epe}.
-Assuming that the binary objects include at least one ECO, it would be possible for the tidal heating to exert an influence on the inspiraling orbital dynamics, which might become more evident for the rapidly rotating objects \cite{Datta:2019epe}.
-With the incorporation of tidal heating, the exploration of physical effects at the horizon scale becomes feasible through observations made by LISA \cite{Maselli:2017cmm,Johnson-Mcdaniel:2018cdu,Cardoso:2019rvt}.
+In Newtonian gravity, for a two-body system, orbital and rotational energy is dissipated as heat through the process of tidal friction, known as tidal heating.
+Similarly, for a classical black hole, the event horizon acts as a one-way membrane that can completely absorb incoming fluxes.
+This absorption by the BH's horizon can also be referred to as tidal heating \cite{Hartle:1973zz,Hughes:2001jr,Comeau:2009bz,Poisson:2014gka,Landry:2015zfa,Chatziioannou:2016kem,Pitre:2023xsr}.
+In addition, in Newtonian gravity, tidal heating for the rotating bodies is always accompanied by the transfer of energy and angular momentum from the bodies to their orbit.
+For the rotating BHs case, this phenomenon would also happen.
+Due to the mechanism of superradiance \cite{Brito:2015oca}, a rotating BH can not only absorb radiations but also amplify radiations of lower frequency.
+This then makes BHs become the dissipative systems, like the Newtonian viscous fluid \cite{Poisson:2009di,Cardoso:2012zn}.
+During the inspiral of a binary BH, the radiation absorbed by one BH can be understood as the tidal field generated by the companion.
+This tidal interaction induces deformation on the horizon of the BH, especially at the late stage of the inspiral, which subsequently influences the companion's orbit, just like the bulge on the earth acts on motion of the moon \cite{Hughes:2001jr,OSullivan:2015lni}.
+As a result, as long as the BH rotates fast enough such that the superradiance condition is satisfied, energy and angular momentum are transferred from the BH into the orbit, contributing to the overall dynamics of the system \cite{Hartle:1973zz,Datta:2019epe}.
+Assuming at least one member of a binary is an ECO, the absorption of radiation by this ECO could be significant reduced, depending on the reflectivity of its surface.
+Then the tidal heating and the inspirals in the binary would be also affected, which for the rapidly rotating objects might become more evident \cite{Datta:2019epe}.
+Therefore, tidal heating provides a model-independent test to discern the presence or absence of a horizon.
+With the incorporation of tidal heating, one expects that the exploration of physical effects at the horizon scale could be feasible through observations made by LISA \cite{Maselli:2017cmm,Johnson-Mcdaniel:2018cdu,Cardoso:2019rvt}.